Minneapolis Police Scanner Encryption: An Accountability Crisis Five Years After George Floyd

 • Additional suburban agencies

-Four days before the five-year anniversary of George Floyd's murder, the Trump administration's Department of Justice withdrew from the federal consent decree meant to reform Minneapolis Police.
+Four days before the five-year anniversary of George Floyd's murder, the Trump administration's Department of Justice withdrew from the federal consent decree.

-Minneapolis officials say they will implement the reforms anyway, and Mayor Jacob Frey signed Executive Order 2025-01 committing to the consent decree terms.
-The state human rights agreement also remains in effect.
+Mayor Jacob Frey signed Executive Order 2025-01 committing to the consent decree's terms regardless, and the state human rights agreement remains active.

-But the federal withdrawal removes outside enforcement, leaving accountability to the same local institutions that failed to prevent the abuses in the first place, and now with less public transparency due to encryption.
+The federal withdrawal still removes outside enforcement.
+That leaves accountability to the same local institutions that failed to prevent the original abuses—now operating with less public visibility than before encryption.

 Take Action in Minneapolis